BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 ![](../img/login.png)

 ## Password recovery
 In case the user has lost his/her password, password recovery is done.
 You need to know your registration email in order to proceed with this procedure.
-Click the "Forgot your password?" link on the login screen to start the recovery procedure.
+Click on the *Forgot your password?* link on the login screen to start the recovery procedure.
 You will have to fill out a form.
 In this form you should insert your registration email and click the Reset Password button.
 An email containing more instructions will be sent to the previously inserted address.

 ## Access and change personal profile